 Finally, mark your calendars for the next Digital Learning Day on February 25, 2021!

-This blog post represents a slightly edited transcript of the December 13 episode of Federal Flash, the Alliance for Excellent Education’s video series on important developments in education policy in Washington, DC.
-The video version is embedded below.
+This blog post represents a slightly edited transcript of the March 2 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
 For an alert when the next episode of Federal Flash is available, email at email@example.com.